MicrosoftDocs/dynamics-365-project-operations/articles/psa/psa-eol-faq.md

 ### After I upgrade to  Project Operations Deal to proforma invoicing scenarios (Lite deployment), how do I upgrade to Project Operations for Resource and non-stocked based scenarios?

-Upgrade from  Project Operations Deal to proforma invoicing scenarios (Lite deployment) to Project Operations for Resource and non-stocked based scenarios is not supported at this time.
+Upgrade from  Project Operations Deal to proforma invoicing scenarios (Lite deployment) to Project Operations for Resource and non-stocked based scenarios isn't supported at this time.

 ## Functional experience